Dehydrated Cherry Tomatoes

 Is freezing cherry tomatoes possible?

 Raw tomatoes don’t freeze, but they can be canned.
-Or you could roast and then freeze cherry tomatoes.
+Or you can freeze these cherry tomatoes after dehydrating.

 What’s your favorite cherry tomato plant to grow?